scikit-learn-contrib/MAPIE/migration_guide.md

 ## 3. Method Changes

 In MAPIE v1, the conformal prediction workflow is more streamlined and modular, with distinct methods for training, calibration, and prediction.
-The calibration process in v1 now consists of four clear steps, simplifying and clarifying the process.
+The calibration process in v1 consists of four steps.

 ### Step 1: Data Splitting